-Perth spends $400K on public toilet for Instagrammers
+Perth spends $278k on public toilet for Instagrammers

 Popularity, though, can come with problems.

-Unlike many of the city's other popular photo locations -- the Elizabeth Quay Bridge, for example -- the Crawley End Boat Shed is not in a convenient location.
+Unlike many of the city's other popular photo locations -- the Elizabeth Quay Bridge, for example -- the Crawley Edge Boat Shed is not in a convenient location.

 It's located along the Swan River, which provides the beautiful backdrop for most of the pictures taken here.
 But it's also just off of Mounts Bay Road, one of the busiest streets in Perth.